j50n/deno-proc/README.md

 # proc

-A different approach to running child processes that is easy, flexible, powerful, and prevents resource leaks.
+A high-level way to run child processes that is easy, flexible, powerful, and prevents resource leaks.

 `proc` lets you write process-handling code in readable, idiomatic Typescript using `async/await` and `AsyncIterator` promisy goodness.
 It provides a variety